joaofferreira-dev/TWhelper/README.md

 # TWhelper
-A app I developed while playing SWGOH to help guild officers coordinate territory wars, private use and locally deployed.
+Leightwheight tool I built to help guild officers to to coordinate territory wars in SWGOH.
+Developed for private use , locally deployed and designed to streamline team assignments and strategic planning during competitive events, costumized for the guild planning process.
+Used for 6 months until replaced by a third party app.